-Get Back To An Active Lifestyle With Dr. Sheinkop, Our Des Plaines, IL, & Chicago, IL, Joint Doctor For Subchondroplasty Therapy
+Get Back To An Active Lifestyle With Dr. Sheinkop, Our Chicago, IL Joint Doctor For Subchondroplasty Therapy

-Dr. Sheinkop, our joint doctor in Chicago, IL, and Des Plaines, IL, offers subchondroplasty therapy for joint pain, including knee pain.
+Dr. Sheinkop, our joint doctor in Chicago, IL, offers subchondroplasty therapy for joint pain, including knee pain.
 This state-of-the-art approach to joint pain treatment is increasingly being recognized for its ability to diminish pain and improve joint function.

 What Is Subchondroplasty?